 In today’s healthcare environment, we are inundated with data, beginning with the demographic information we collect from patients during registration.
 We collect more data at every step of the process including the most common complaints, the types of protocols we follow, and time spent per encounter.
 When pulled together, this data gives us power.

-Your EMR should allow you to access this essential data at a glance, in real or almost-real time.
-It should give you the ability to configure data in a way that makes sense for your business, get numbers fast, identify trends, and drill down to get specific actionable data that is relevant to your clinic.
+Your EMR should allow you to access and use this essential data.
+It should provide data in a way that makes sense for your business to help you react quickly, identify trends, and drill down to get specific actionable data that is relevant to your clinic.

-With the right analytics tools, you have access to key performance indicators tied to visit volume, door-to-door times, revenue, and collections, and evaluate where you excel or fall behind based on current benchmarking data.
-Business intelligence provided through your EMR/PM software, and by your EMR partner should give you the ability to leverage information to improve productivity, expedite revenue, and make wise business decisions—on your time frame.
+With the right reporting tools, you have access to key performance indicators tied to visit volume, door-to-door times, revenue, and collections, and evaluate where you excel or fall behind.

 Tip: Look for an EMR partner that understands the importance of analytics in your day-to-day operations, and don’t settle for a solution that doesn’t provide the tools you need.